SCOPE OF THIS CHAPTER

 2. Purpose of the Later Life Letter

-Remember that every child will see the letter at a different age, and so the letter, whilst being truthful, may have to be written so that a child can understand it.
+Remember that every child will see the letter at a different age, and so the letter, whilst being truthful, must be written so that a child can understand it.

-Our expectation would be that the child sees the letter around the ages of 10-12 years, but the decision on timing would be at the discretion of the adoptive parents.
+Our expectation would be that the child sees the letter when they are around 10-12 years, but the final decision on timing is at the discretion of the adoptive parents.
 In very difficult situations (e.g. incest, mental health problems, abuse) it may be better to write two letters.
-The second one for when the child is in mid-teens, and more able to understand about his/her history.
+The second one for when the child is in their mid-teens, and better able to understand their history.

 3. What is important?
 Everything!